ersilia-os/pharmacogx-embeddings/README.md

 ### Ontology

-We have adapted the light-weight pharmacogenomics ontology ([PGxO](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-019-2693-9)) to capture the main PGx relationships in our knowledge graph.
+We have adapted the light-weight pharmacogenomics ontology ([PGxO](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-019-2693-9)) to capture the main PharmacoGx relationships and concepts in our knowledge graph.
 To the template PGxO, we have added edges related to levels of evidence, population genetics, etc.

 ![PGx Ontology]()